WORLD LITERATURE I (ENG 251)

 An outline, or notes for your essay (optional)

-Printouts from WWW sources that you want to refer to in your exam
+Printouts from WWW sources (not more than ten pages!) that you want to refer to in your exam

 Your textbook or other print sources for stories that you want to discuss in your essay

-After you have completed the exam, it will be sent to ELI, where I will read it.
-I will mail your grade to you with my comments on your exam.
-Allow up to one week for turnaround.
+After you have completed the exam, you will submit it to the Blackboard exam box.
+I will read it there and mail your grade to you with my comments on your exam.
+Allow several days for turnaround.
 You will not receive the exam back, nor will you be able to get back any papers you bring to the exam.
-The exam will be kept on file at ELI, where you may refer to it if necessary.
+The exam will be retained on Blackboard for one year.

-Exam Two will ask you to compare/contrast some interesting theme, event, or characters from more than one time and place.
+Exam Two will ask you to compare/contrast some interesting theme, event, or character(s) from more than one time and place.
 You need to select at least one text from those you have studied in Unit 3, and one from either Unit 1 or Unit 2.
-You may discuss more than two texts.
+You may discuss more than two texts, but the discussion MUST be in depth with many supporting examples from the texts you have selected.
+It is much better to work with two texts in depth than with more than two superficially.
 Possible topics include:

 Odyssey, Aeneid and Arabian Nights - adventures and marvels in two or three of these stories; be sure to include Arabian Nights as one of them